-What's new about the UN's leadership selection process?
+What's New about the UN's Leadership Selection Process?

 Source: SBS

 For the first time, the process of selecting the next head of the United Nations is to be done publicly.
-The move marks a distinct change in the UN's 70-year history, which has previously always chosen its next candidate behind closed doors.
-Package by Andrea Nierhoff.
+Image: Candidate Helen Clark, the former Prime Minister of New Zealand and senior United Nations official, in New York (AAP)

 Source: SBS